Edward C. Malesic: Priesthood

-Malesic was the administrator and then pastor at Holy Infant Parish in York Haven, Pennsylvania from 2004 to 2015.
-With his studies in canon law, he served in various roles in the diocesan tribunal.
+With his studies in canon law, Malesic served in various roles in the diocesan tribunal.
 They include auditor, adjutant judicial vicar, and secretary for canonical services.
-He served as judicial vicar and secretary of canonical services from 2006 to 2015.
+Bishop Kevin C. Rhoades appointed Malesic as judicial vicar and secretary of canonical services in 2006.

 Bishop of Greensburg

-Pope Francis named Malesic as bishop of the Diocese of Greensburg on April 24, 2015.
-He was consecrated in the Cathedral of the Blessed Sacrament in Greensburg on July 13, 2015, by Archbishop Charles J. Chaput, with Bishop Lawrence Brandt and Bishop Ronald Gainer as co-consecrators.
+Pope Francis named Malesic as bishop of Greensburg on April 24, 2015.
+He was consecrated in the Cathedral of the Blessed Sacrament in Greensburg on July 13, 2015, by Archbishop Charles J. Chaput, with Bishops Lawrence Eugene Brandt and Ronald William Gainer as co-consecrators.

 On June 22, 2020, a man filed a lawsuit against Malesic, the Diocese of Greensburg, and Cardinal Donald Wuerl.
-The plaintiff claimed that Joseph L. Sredzinski, a priest in Fayette County, Pennsylvania who died in 2015, sexually abused him beginning in 1991, from age 11 to 17.
+The plaintiff said that Reverend Joseph L. Sredzinski, a priest in Fayette County, Pennsylvania, sexually abused him beginning in 1991, from age 11 to 17.
 Reports of the lawsuit did not explain Malesic's involvement.

 Bishop of Cleveland

 Pope Francis appointed Malesic as bishop of the Diocese of Cleveland on July 16, 2020.
 He was installed on September 14, 2020.